fghjorth/vkme16/README.md

 Bond, R. M., Fariss, C. J., Jones, J. J., Kramer, A. D., Marlow, C., Settle, J. E., & Fowler, J. H. (2012).
 A 61-million-person experiment in social influence and political mobilization. *Nature*, 489(7415), 295-298.

+Dinesen, P. T., & Sønderskov, K. M. (2012).
+Trust in a time of increasing diversity: On the relationship between ethnic heterogeneity and social trust in Denmark from 1979 until today. *Scandinavian Political Studies*, 35(4), 273-294.

 Eggers, A. C., & Hainmueller, J. (2009).
 MPs for sale?
 Returns to office in postwar British politics. *American Political Science Review*, 103(04), 513-533.

 Enos, R. D. (2016).
 What the demolition of public housing teaches us about the impact of racial threat on political behavior. *American Journal of Political Science*, 60(1), 123-142.

 Gerber, A. S., & Green, D. P. (2000).
 The effects of canvassing, telephone calls, and direct mail on voter turnout: A field experiment.
 American Political Science Review, 94(03), 653-663.

+Gilens, M., & Page, B. I. (2014).
+Testing theories of American politics: Elites, interest groups, and average citizens. *Perspectives on politics*, 12(03), 564-581.

 <!-- Gerber, A. S., Green, D. P., & Larimer, C. W. (2008).
 Social pressure and voter turnout: Evidence from a large-scale field experiment. *American Political Science Review*, 102(01), 33-48. -->